maglob/orbit/README.md

-Game with rockets and satelites in orbit
+Game with rockets and satellites in orbit

 Live demo http://maglob.github.io/orbit/